danielneilson/ripe/README.md

 # Configuration

-`ripe is a python script.
+`ripe` is a python script.
 It depends on the `docopt` module for parsing command-line options.

 `ripe` controls R using a custom Rprofile file.
-This R code is saved as a string in `ripe` and can be modified there.
+This R code is stored as a string in `ripe` and can be modified there.
 At runtime, ripe saves the string to a second tempfile, and instructs R to use it as an Rprofile by setting `R_PROFILE` in the user's environment.